gaelic-ghost/textforspeech

 ),

-Normalize mixed text directly when you want the default built-in .balanced style, optional path-and-format context, and optional request metadata:
+Normalize mixed text directly when you want the default built-in .balanced style, optional input context, and optional request metadata:

 import TextForSpeech